kanduvisla/blipr/TEST_REPORT.md

 --- Bugs:

+- Shift2 hides all steps, this is undesired because it's not helping when choosing the proper channel for editing.
+- Paste does not highlight selected step / empty step is not highlighted
+- Paste only pastes one step (the last?)
+- "##" does not show with multiple steps with different values
+- Message is not clear when pasting notes "COPIED ALL NOTES"?
+- Selected note is not "picked" (pipet tool)
+- Pattern change does not trigger a PC
 - It still appears that something goes wrong when setting steps in the sequencer; other pages seem affected.
 - Roland SH-4d was not detected by Linux.
 Not sure if this is a Blipr problem, since `amidi -l` also didn't show it.
 - (still not working) Midi configuration with multiple device is not working properly.
 Was unable to set proper midi device for A. Cannot set to "None"